University of Hawaiʻi at Mānoa: Honors program

 The UH Mānoa offers an Honors Program to provide additional resources for students preparing to apply to professional school programs.
 Students complete core curriculum courses for their degrees in the Honors Program, maintain at least a cumulative 3.2 grade-point average in all courses, and complete a senior thesis project.

-Library

-The University of Hawaiʻi at Mānoa Library, which provides access to 3.4 million volumes, 50,000 journals, and thousands of digitized documents, is one of the largest academic research libraries in the United States, ranking 86th in parent institution investment among 113 North American members of the Association of Research Libraries.

 Rankings

 The National Science Foundation ranked UH Mānoa 45th among 395 public universities for Research and Development (R&D) expenditures in fiscal year 2014.

 According to U.S. News & World Report's rankings for 2021, UH Mānoa was tied at 170th overall and 159th for "Best Value" among national universities; tied at 83rd among public universities; and tied at 145th for its undergraduate engineering program among schools that confer doctorates.

 Distance learning

 The university offers over 50 distance learning courses, using technology to replace either all or a portion of class instruction.
 Students interact with their instructors and peers from different locations to further develop their education.